What Is an InBody Scan? Your Complete Guide to Body Composition Analysis

 The InBody machine looks like a high-tech scale with hand electrodes.
 Here's what happens:

+Here's the science behind it.
 The electrical current travels through your body at different speeds depending on what it encounters.
-Muscle contains more water and conducts electricity easily.
-Fat contains less water and resists the current.
-By measuring this resistance (impedance), the InBody can calculate your exact body composition.
+Since muscle is mostly water, it conducts electricity easily.
+Fat resists the electrical current.
+By measuring how much the current is resisted (called impedance), the machine can figure out your exact body composition.

 Why InBody Scans Are Better Than Your Scale

 See the difference?
-You actually made incredible progress—you just couldn't see it on a regular scale.
+You actually made incredible progress.
+You just couldn't see it on a regular scale.

 This is exactly why we offer free InBody scans to the 5 Star Fam.
 We don't want you chasing a number on the scale.
 We want you tracking real, measurable changes in your body composition.